Symphony for Absent Wildlife [Fabulae Naturae]

 Exhibition history: 2015, ZegnArt, Ermenegildo Zegna global headquarters, Milan

-Fabuale Naturae bring together three bodies of work by Lucy + Jorge Orta, Symphony of Absent Wildlife, Amazonia and 70 x 7 The Meal, to create a multi-media performance incorporating a 3D sound-scape, masked characters, projections, wall murals and food.
+The exhibition Fabuale Naturae brings together three intersecting bodies of work by Lucy + Jorge Orta, Symphony of Absent Wildlife, Amazonia and 70 x 7 The Meal, to create a multi-sensory performance incorporating a 3D audio immersion, a performance, wall drawings and food.

-Taking inspiration from Heberlein Fund, a printed textile archive containing over 2,000 volumes now conserved by the Zegna Archive, Lucy + Jorge Orta transformed the architecture of the Ermenegildo Zegna headquartes designed by Antonio Citterio, into a forest kaleidoscope of murals, which wrapped around the building, to unveil a remarkable ode to wildlife.
-Within this botanical setting, the artists staged Symphony for Absent Wildlife, a visual and audio installation, to intensify the feeling of stepping into a fairy tale world, inhabited by fictional creatures of the forest.
+Lucy + Jorge Orta transformed the architecture of the Ermenegildo Zegna headquartes designed by Antonio Citterio, into a forest kaleidoscope of murals, which wrapped around the building, to unveil a remarkable ode to wildlife.
+Within this botanical setting, the artists staged Symphony for Absent Wildlife, a audio-visual installation to intensify the feeling of stepping into a fairy tale world, inhabited by fictional creatures of the forest.
+Each musician wears a tailcoat and mask, in the form of a woodland creature tailored from reclaimed Red Cross felt blankets.
 The three-dimensional sound-scape is conceived as a dichotomy between a ‘false’ orchestra of flutists acting in a symphony for nature and a ‘true’ orchestra consisting of bird whistles.
-Each musician wears a tailcoat and mask, in the form of a woodland creature tailored from reclaimed Red Cross felt blankets.

-At the centerpiece is a life-size tree floor drawing, whose branches lead visitors to 'food stations', where chef Davide Oldani served a menu of sustainable delicacies.
-Choosing timely convivial moments to discuss sustainable issues, the artists created a limited edition of Royal Limoges porcelain, to provoke debates between guests, and to support the restoration of the Punta Mesco area in Italy.
-For each artwork sold a row of vines will be planted, bearing the name of each 'owner'.
+As a centeral motif, a life-size tree floor drawing, whose branches lead visitors to 'food stations', where chef Davide Oldani served a menu of sustainable delicacies.
+Choosing timely convivial moments to discuss sustainable issues, the artists also created a limited edition of Royal Limoges porcealin to support the restoration of the Punta Mesco area in Italy.
+For each artwork sold, a row of vines is planted.

-Fabulae Naturae commissioned by ZegnArt for the occasion of the Expo Milan on 2nd May 2015, is a new episode of the art and food performances that Lucy + Jorge Orta have presented in cities around the world since 1997, in which they connect art, nutrition and ethical themes.
-Photography by Paul Bevan.
+Fabulae Naturae was commissioned by ZegnArt for the Expo Milan (May 2015), and is a new episode of the discursive and performative platofrms connecting art, nutrition and ethical themes presented by Lucy + Jorge Orta in cities around the world since 1997.
+Photography Paul Bevan.